ValencyHQ/vanilla/README.md

 # 🤔 What is Valency?

 Valency is a tool to manage and serve design assets.

-It provides designers assets curration & management capabilty as well serves assets for use over it's CDN.
+- Design assets managed with Valency are served for use over a CDN.

 ## 📦 Install